 Graffiti is when you damage the appearance of a property in any way, including by writing, drawing, marking, scratching, etching or posting something on any property (for example, a building, a pole or a vehicle).

 It is possible to create graffiti legally.
-For example, if it is on private property and you have the consent of the owner or it is a space designated as legal graffiti space.
-Check with your local council about these spaces.
+For example, if it is on private property and you have the permission of the owner or it is a legal graffiti space.
+Check with your local council about legal graffiti spaces.

-If you are between the age of 10 and 18, the police may:
+If you are under 18, the police may:

 a) Give you an informal caution;